mpurbo/MMPReactiveNotification/README.md

                            }];
 ```

-To schedule a local notification, use `scheduleLocalNotification:`, `scheduleLocalNotificationWithAlert:toBeFiredAt:`, or `scheduleLocalNotificationWithAlert:withSound:toBeFiredAt:` method:
+To schedule a local notification, use `scheduleLocalNotification:`, `scheduleLocalNotificationWithAlert:toBeFiredAt:` methods or some other variants (see the header file):
 ```objc
 [[MMPReactiveNotification service] scheduleLocalNotificationWithAlert:@"Hello, is it me you're looking for?"
                                                           toBeFiredAt:someDate];